-False Hawaii Missile Alert Sent After Drill Recording Said 'This Is Not A Drill'
+Worker Who Sent Hawaii False Alert Thought Missile Attack Was Imminent

 A false ballistic missile alert in Hawaii was sent on Jan.
 13 because an emergency worker believed there really was a missile threat, according to a preliminary investigation by the Federal Communications Commission.

 The report finds that the false alert was not the result of a worker choosing the wrong alert by accident from a drop-down menu, but rather because the worker misunderstood a drill as a true emergency.
-The drill incorrectly included the language: "This is not a drill."
+The drill incorrectly included the language "This is not a drill."

 According to a presentation by the FCC's Public Safety and Homeland Security Bureau, this is what happened: